Bay State Remodeling

 Project Completion & Satisfaction Form

-Following the Final Completion Walkthrough, we send a Project Completion & Satisfaction Form — a short form to share your experience and feedback.
-Your input matters and helps us continue to improve.
+Following the Final Completion Walkthrough, we send you a Project Completion & Satisfaction Form — a short form to share your experience and feedback.
+Your input means a great deal to us and helps us continue to improve.

 Review Request & Referral Request

-If you’ve enjoyed working with us — and we hope you have — we’ll send a Review Request & Referral Request.
+If you have enjoyed working with us — and we hope you will — we will also send a Review Request & Referral Request.
 The highest compliment you can give our team is introducing us to someone you care about.
-Online reviews matter too — they’re how the next homeowner finds us the way you did.

 From Bartlett Crescent